10 Impressive Benefits of Brown Rice

 May Improve Maternal Health

 Sprouted brown rice may be beneficial for the mental health of lactating mothers.
-Brown rice consumption showed positive results in the nursing women concerning a reduction in mood disturbances, stages of depression, and fatigue, according to an investigative study in the European Journal of Nutrition.
+Brown rice consumption showed positive results in the nursing women concerning a reduction in mood disturbances, and fatigue, according to an investigative study in the European Journal of Nutrition.
 It has also suggested that the consumption of this rice during lactation may enhance the body’s ability to resist stress and improve the overall immune defense.
-[14]
+[13]

 May Boost Heart Health